marcelschliesser/pygsc/infrastructure/README.md

-Infrarstructure is managed by terraform.
+Infrarstructure is managed by terraform